nickrusso42518/zhong/README.md

   * `run`: Runs the program using various input options and files.
     The default input files should have no failures.
 Some true negative cases are evaluated as well.
+  * `neg`: Runs the program using invalid input options and files.
+    These are deliberate true negative cases.
   * `clean`: Finds and removes all `*.pyc` files.

 You can run `make` or `make all` to run all the testing in series when doing